-The EESS (passive) allocation in the frequency band 1 400-1 427 MHz is used for measurements of soil moisture, salinity, ocean surface temperature and vegetation index.
+The EESS (passive) allocation in the frequency band 1 400-1 427 MHz, where No. 5.340 applies, is used for measurements of soil moisture, sea-surface salinity and vegetation.
 WMO recognizes that the proposed MSS operations in 1 427-1 432 MHz are in the space-to Earth direction, however recent studies have shown that, depending on interference path geometry, space-to-Earth transmissions can result in interference to EESS (passive) operations.
+If confirmed by the studies, appropriate modifications of relevant mandatory unwanted emission limits in Resolution 750 (Rev. WRC-19) will be required.

-EESS/MetSat satellite systems are using the frequency band 2 025-2 110 MHz for TT&C. Since this band is very commonly used, radiofrequency interference in this band would affect a large number of MetSat and EESS satellites.
+EESS/MetSat satellite systems are using the frequency band 2 025-2 110 MHz for TT&C. Since this band is very commonly used, radio-frequency interference from unwanted emissions in this band would affect a large number of MetSat and EESS satellites.